 This course is a continuation of the anatomy, physiology, and clinical vocabulary of the basic prefixes, suffixes; acquaints the student with basic words of the human body for systems including nervous tissue, spinal cord, spinal nerves, brain, cranial nerves, automatic nervous system, somatic and special senses, endocrine system, the blood, and the heart.
 This course is designed to provide a fundamental understanding of the nervous system including nervous tissue, spinal cord and spinal nerves, brain and cranial nerves, and the automatic nervous system.
 An emphasis will be placed upon signs and symptoms of selected pathologies of the nervous system.
 Selected muscles and their action, origin, insertion, and nerve innervations will be reviewed.
 This course is designed to provide a fundamental understanding of the nervous system, blood tissue, and the heart.
-An emphasis will be placed upon signs and symptoms of selected upon signs and symptoms of selected pathologies of the nervous system, blood tissue, and the heart.
-An emphasis will be placed upon signs and symptoms of selected pathologies of the special senses; the endocrine system, blood tissue, and cardiovascular system.
+An emphasis will be placed upon signs and symptoms of selected upon signs and symptoms of selected pathologies of selected pathologies of the special senses; the endocrine system, blood tissue, and the heart.
+An emphasis will be placed upon signs and symptoms of selected muscles and their action, origin, insertion, and nerve including somatic and special senses; the endocrine system, blood tissue, and cardiovascular system.
 Selected muscles and their action, origin, insertion, will be reviewed.
 Prerequisite: Anatomy & Physiology/Medical Terminology II for Massage Therapy, MMT102.
 (105 Clock Hours)